The E. M. Viquesney Doughboy Database

 Plaques on the two sides contain 160 names, including 6 with stars.

-Ground-breaking for the monument occurred on November 15, 1926, just after Armistice Day, at a location originally known as the Hay Scales Lot.
-A dedication ceremony followed on May 29, 1927, attended by 200 schoolchildren and many citizens.
+Ground-breaking for the monument occurred on November 15, 1926 at a location originally known as the Hay Scales Lot.
+The photo above, dated 1926, may be in error, since the dedication ceremony occurred on May 29, 1927.
+It was attended by 200 schoolchildren and many citizens.
 The dedication speech was given by Governor Ralph Brewster, and the monument was presented to the town by the Honorable William T. Gardiner, with the unveiling done by local Lincoln area Civil War veterans.
 Music was provided by the 5th Infantry band, and there were more speeches, prayers, a parade, and a benediction bestowed by a Reverend Mullin.

 All principal features except the rifle sling appear to be present.
 The stone on the ledge of the base has been damaged.
 The sculpture has become very discolored and could stand a lot of cleaning and other restoration and treatment.
-There were some suggestions about restoring the Doughboy, but it isn't known if that is going to happen.
+In 2017 there were some suggestions about restoring the Doughboy, but nothing came of it.

 Since its initial dedication or installation, the Doughboy has been turned 90 degrees to the left from its original position.
 It used to face down Main Street and now faces down Broadway.
 Years ago, the youth of Lincoln used to "cruise the main drag" by circling the Doughboy, driving to the far end of Main Street to circle a Civil War monument, then drive back to circle the Doughboy, ad infinitum.